 On July 2, 2018, the Company entered into a Note and Guaranty Agreement (the "NGA Agreement") with each of the purchasers of unsecured, fixed-rate, interest-only, guaranteed senior promissory notes.
-Under the NGA Agreement, the OP issued and sold senior promissory notes in two series, series B guaranteed senior notes (the "2028 Senior Unsecured Notes - Series B") and series C guaranteed senior notes (the "2030 Unsecured Notes - Series B") and series C guaranteed senior notes (the "2030 Unsecured Notes - Series B") and series C guaranteed senior notes (the "2030 Unsecured Notes - Series B") and series Series B provide for an aggregate principal amount of \$225.0 million with a fixed-rate of 5.09%.
+Under the NGA Agreement, the OP issued and sold senior promissory notes in two series, series B guaranteed senior notes (the "2028 Senior Unsecured Notes - Series B") and series C guaranteed senior notes (the "2030 Unsecured Notes - Series C"), for an aggregate principal amount of \$325.0 million.
+The 2028 Senior Unsecured Notes - Series B provide for an aggregate principal amount of \$225.0 million with a fixed-rate of 5.09%.
 The 2030 Senior Unsecured Notes - Series C provide for an aggregate principal amount of \$100.0 million with a fixed-rate of 5.19%.